Campus Improvement Plan

 Title I:

-Strategy 3: Through daily implementation of English phonics and writing instruction in all bilingual classrooms, our EB/ESL students will increase and strengthen their reading and vocabulary skills.
+Strategy 2: Through daily implementation of the HMH curriculum, English phonics, and writing instruction in all bilingual classrooms, our EB/ESL students will increase and strengthen their reading and vocabulary skills.

 Strategy's Expected Result/Impact: Students' English reading skills and reading levels will increase in all grade levels.